Sharpens 9 companies · First observed July 2025 · Updated July 2026 Explore in the graph

 Which vendors price agent tools per action?

-In the corpus: Groq (built-in web search / visits / code execution), Perplexity (Agentic Research tier), You.com (Research API effort tiers) and Exa (per-endpoint + Agent).
-The big general-model APIs still fold tools into tokens.
+In the corpus: Groq (built-in web search / visits / code execution), Perplexity (Agentic Research tier), You.com (Research API effort tiers), Exa (per-endpoint + Agent), plus Anthropic (web search $10/1k, code execution per hour) and Browserbase (Fetch/Search per 1k).
+OpenAI and Google still fold tool use into tokens.

 How do I budget for an agent that uses tools?